You haven’t missed the best deals of Prime Day 2022 — here are the top sales remaining

 - At a 32% discount, it’s hard to beat the price-to-performance ratio of the Craftsman V20 cordless drill.

-- Cut down on environmental and noise pollution with the Greenworks Pro 80V electric lawnmower, which is almost $200 off.
+- Cut down on environmental and noise pollution with the Greenworks Pro 80V electric lawnmower, which is $187.50 off.

 - At 31% off, the DeWalt Random Orbital Sander helps you get a fine finish on your most advanced woodworking projects.